hackersupreme/react-spring-parallax/README.md

 One example is a vertical parallax with an emphasis on story-telling.
 The other example is a horizontal parallax that simulates a more app-like feel.

-This is some example code from the (official documentation)[https://www.react-spring.io/docs/props/parallax].
+This is some example code from the [official documentation](https://www.react-spring.io/docs/props/parallax).
 ```
 <Parallax pages={3} scrolling={false} horizontal ref={ref => (this.parallax = ref)}>
   <ParallaxLayer offset={0} speed={0.5}>